rubenreh/rubenreh/README.md

 ## 🚀 Projects
 - **Calorify**
-  Developed a comprehensive application designed to help users manage their dietary intake by leveraging advanced techniques in machine vision and data structures and algorithms.
+  An application designed to help users manage their dietary intake by leveraging advanced techniques in machine vision and data structures and algorithms.

 - **FitForge**
   Personal fitness project integrating software and hardware for performance tracking.